MERS

 2021 Frontiers in Nutrition US Older Adults That Consume Avocado or Guacamole Have Better Cognition Than Non-consumers: National Health and Nutrition Examination Survey 2011–2014 Cheng FW, Ford NA, Taylor MK

-Cohort Study Avocado
+Cohort Study Cognitive Function

 In the methodology, the researchers conducted a cross-sectional study involving 2,886 participants aged 60 or older from the National Health and Nutrition Examination Survey 2011–2014.
 These participants were classified into two groups: those who consumed avocado or guacamole, and those who did not.
 Cognitive performance was evaluated using tests for immediate and delayed recall, the Animal Fluency test, and the Digit Symbol Substitution Test, with education-dependent z-scores calculated for each participant as the education level can impact cognitive function.
 To control for potential influencing factors, comparisons were made between consumers and non-consumers with independent sample t-tests and advanced statistical methods like ANCOVA.